 New COVID-19 case confirmed in Boyd County

 BOYD COUNTY, Ky.
-(WSAZ) – A new COVID-19 case is confirmed in Boyd County, according to the Boyd County Emergency Management agency.
+(WSAZ) – A new COVID-19 case is confirmed in Boyd County.

-It announced Friday that the case involves a 19-year-old woman who’s isolating at home.
+It says the case involves an 18-year-old woman who's self-isolating at home.

-Overall, Boyd County has had 164 total cases, and 129 have recovered.
+Twelve new cases have been confirmed in the county since Saturday, Aug.
+1.

+Overall, 176 cases have been confirmed, and 134 have recovered from the virus.

 Keep checking the WSAZ app for the latest information.